libero/article-store/README.md

 [![License][License badge]][License]
 [![Slack][Slack badge]][Libero Community Slack]

-This app provides a HTTP API for creating, maintaining and reading articles.
+This app provides an HTTP API for creating, maintaining and reading articles.

 An article is an [RDF graph], where the root node is a [`http://schema.org/Article`][schema:Article].
-It can be represented in [JSON-LD] like:
+It can be represented in [JSON-LD] as:

 ```json
 {